openstack/tempest/README.rst

 This is a set of integration tests to be run against a live OpenStack cluster.
-Tempest has batteries of tests for OpenStack API validation, Scenarios, and other specific tests useful in validating an OpenStack deployment.
+Tempest has batteries of tests for OpenStack API validation, scenarios, and other specific tests useful in validating an OpenStack deployment.

 Design Principles